radicle-dev/radicle-upstream/app/README.md

 forms a design system.
 The design system contains all design primitives which can be composed to create rich user experiences.

-Most of the components defined by the design system can be conveniently seen on one page within the app UI by pressing `[shift]` + `[D]`.
+Most of the components defined by the design system can be conveniently seen on one page within the app UI by pressing <kbd>shift</kbd> + <kbd>D</kbd>.
 This will bring up the Design System Guide modal.
-To close the modal, hit `[ESC]`.
+To close the modal, hit
+<kbd>ESC</kbd>.

 The purpose of the Guide is to be able to see how changes to components affect all variations in one glance.
 Newly created components should be added to the